Sharp Bounds for Multiple Models in Matrix Completion: Main Results

-Theorem \ref{theorem: new heavy tail} improves over Theorem \ref{theorem: heavy tail} in several aspects. \begin{enumerate} \item Our new result eliminates the $\log d$ factor in the convergence rate.
+Below we provide a comparison between Theorem~2.1 and Theorem~2.2. \begin{enumerate} \item Our new result eliminates the $\log d$ factor in the convergence rate.
 It is achieved by utilizing new advanced concentration inequalities in \cite{brailovskaya2024universality}.
 See our Lemma \ref{lemma: sharp spectral} for a detailed analysis. \cite{koltchinskii2011nuclear} provides the following minimax lower bound in the case of gaussian noise and uniform sampling distribution:

 where $C_1,C_2$ are universal constants, and the infimum and supremum are taken over all possible estimators and rank-$r$ matrices respectively.
 Combining the new bound \eqref{inequality: new heavy tail} with the minimax lower bound \eqref{inequality: minimax lower} shows that the removal of the dimension factor $\log d$ establishes the minimax rate optimality of the estimator \eqref{estimator: heavy tail}.